-Our Chairman and CEO and entities affiliated with him collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders.
+\Our Chairman and CEO and entities affiliated with him collectively own a significant majority of our common stock and will exercise significant influence over matters requiring stockholder approval, regardless of the wishes of other stockholders.

-As of September 30, 2018, our Chairman and CEO, Patrick Soon-Shiong, M.D., and entities affiliated with him, collectively own approximately 59.1% of the outstanding shares of our common stock.
-Additionally, Dr. Soon-Shiong holds options, a warrant, and restricted stock units to purchase or receive an aggregate of 20.3 million additional shares of our common stock, which would give him and his affiliates ownership of approximately 67.4% of our outstanding shares of common stock if they were fully vested and exercised in full.
+As of March 31, 2019, our Chairman and CEO, Patrick Soon-Shiong, M.D., and entities affiliated with him, collectively own approximately 67.1% of the outstanding shares of our common stock.
+Additionally, Dr. Soon-Shiong holds vested options to purchase an aggregate of 900,000 additional shares of our common stock, which would give him and his affiliates ownership of approximately 67.4% of our outstanding shares of common stock if they were exercised in full.
 In addition, pursuant to the Nominating Agreement between us and Cambridge Equities, LP, or Cambridge, an entity that Dr. Soon-Shiong controls, Cambridge has the ability to designate one director to be nominated for election to our board of directors for as long as Cambridge continues to hold at least 20% of the issued and outstanding shares of our common stock.
 Dr. Soon-Shiong was selected by Cambridge to hold this board seat.
 Dr. Soon-Shiong and his affiliates will therefore have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets, for the foreseeable future.
 This concentrated control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
 As a result, the market price of our common stock could be adversely affected.